sdglhm/c-panel_api/README.md

 var_dump($accounts);
 ```

-Yes this will gives you warning message.
+Yes this will give you a warning message.
 So define all the variables at respective places.

 Made with ♥ http://eezpal.com